 I dearly love a story where strong moral character is rewarded; perhaps it’s because I relate so much with Polly’s teenage plight as the good girl.
 As she begins to make her way in the world as a successful, independent music teacher (very Alcott of her), she catches the eye of the eligible Arthur Sydney.
 Meanwhile, the wealth and reputation of the Shaw family is crumbling and they need Polly more than ever.
 While being pursued by the ideal man, she finds herself faced with the reality that she’s having feelings for someone else.
 Polly Milton gets both love and poetic justice together in this story; I just couldn’t pass up the chance to share it.

 If you liked this list, you might also enjoy this one.
-Want more recs?
-You can sign up for my newsletter, where I share short summaries of what I’m reading every month.
 All of the book lists on my blog can be found in one spot here.

 Older archives of what I read by month can be found by going here.